nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

-The peer sends this when it has a file search match.
-The token/ticket is taken from original FileSearchRequest message.
+A peer sends this message when it has a file search match.
+The token/ticket is taken from original FileSearch, UserSearch or RoomSearch message.

 #### Data Order